p0oBYI7KVVKI7/mavm/README.md

 v - version of large changes - version of small/medium changes - bug_corrections - corrections of the README.md.
 The example video (video_de_ejemplo.mavm) or the MAVM creator is not included in the "mavm_version" of the "metadata.json" file.

+## License
+All content in this repository is under GPL-3.0.

 ## Español: